Award Winning Yoga

 Catching the train

 The second part of our journey to Agra was by train.
 Upon hearing that the train was delayed, Mansi our tour manager, arranged for some drinks and a place to land for a few minutes instead of going directly to the station, which she described as loud, crowded and with not clean bathrooms.
+There is a ban on the sale

 Vendors at every stop

 At every tourist stop there are street vendors selling everything from playing cards and purses, to bells and statues of Ghandi.
 They are relentless and do not take no for an answer.
 Mansi our tour manager has encouraged us to refuse their insistence until she can negotiate for us.
-Once back in the bus she will ask us what we want to buy and pass the money to the bus driver who will exchange it for the item.
+Once back in the bus she will ask us what we

 Thursday, September 21 – Varanasi

 We met our tour manager, Mansi, in the lobby of the hotel.
 She is in her late 20’s and unmarried, which is unusual for an Indian woman of her age.
 She is engaged to be married to a man she has met for 22 minutes.
 But we learned this much later in the day.
 I digress.
-More later as she tells us more of her story.
+More later as she

 Forty-two pounds, 7,700 miles and almost 14 hours

-After lots of preparation I got my suitcase packed with about half clothes and half “stuff” (lots of health stuff -anti malaria, anti diarrhea, antibiotics, soap, shampoo and a decent size jar of peanut butter to name a few) and it was under the 50 pound weight limit United has and under the 44 pound weight limit the Indian airlines have.
+After lots of preparation I got my suitcase packed with about half clothes and half “stuff” (lots of health stuff -anti malaria, anti diarrhea, antibiotics, soap, shampoo and a decent size jar of peanut butter to name a few) and it was under the 50 pound weight limit United has and under the 44 pound weight limit the Indian airlines

 Preparing to travel